Oliver-BE/ring-of-fire/README.md

 ## Usage

-Clone repository, navigate to the ring-of-fire directory and run command: <br />
+Clone repository, navigate to the `src/ring-of-fire` directory and run command: <br />
 `lein run`<br />
 To interact with a repl: <br />
 `lein repl`